STT-GS: Sample-Then-Transmit Edge Gaussian Splatting with Joint Client Selection and Power Control

 To see the impact of the penalty parameter $\beta$, we have further conducted experiments, and the zero-one loss versus $\beta$ is shown in Fig.~\ref{fig:zero_one_loss}.
 When $\beta\geq 0.1$, the zero-one loss increases and becomes non-negligible, indicating that the binary penalty is too weak and the solution of $\mathbf{x}$ deviates significantly from binary values ($0/1$).
 This aligns with the penalty function for the binary constraint \eqref{eq:penaltyterm1}.
 Consequently, $\beta$ needs to be smaller than the threshold $0.1$, such that the optimized zero-one loss tends to zero.
 However, $\beta$ cannot be too small.
 An excessively small $\beta$ weakens the optimization of the original objective.
 Therefore, we choose the largest $\beta$ that satisfies the condition of near-zero zero-one loss, which is $\beta = 0.1$ in our setting as shown in Fig.~\ref{fig:zero_one_loss}.

-Then, we compare the proposed STT-GS consisting of FDC, PTTM, and PAMM algorithms (EGS for short) against the benchmark schemes.
+Then, we compare the proposed STT-GS consisting of FDC, PTTM, and PAMM algorithms against the benchmark schemes.
 We consider the following baselines: 1) \textbf{MaxRate}: EGS with water-filling power allocation for sum-rate maximization \cite{zhang2024efficient}; 2) \textbf{Fairness}: EGS with max-min fairness power allocation \cite{zheng2016wireless}; 3) \textbf{Active Learning}: EGS exploiting only active loss prediction, without considering channel conditions \cite{yoo2019learning}.

 To conduct a quantitative analysis, we train the 3D GS model using the successfully transmitted client data for $30000$ iterations, and render images corresponding to the camera poses employed in the test dataset.
 We then compare these rendered images with ground truth images to compute PSNR, LPIPS, and SSIM metrics, as shown in Table~\ref{tab:rubble_metric_table}.
-Overall, our EGS method demonstrates superior performance across all metrics (i.e., PSNR, SSIM, LPIPS).
+Overall, our method demonstrates superior performance across all metrics (i.e., PSNR, SSIM, LPIPS).
 These results corroborates the fact that our method identifies the most valuable sensor data for 3D reconstruction.
 More importantly, the benefit of incorporating the GS-oriented objective function outweighs the cost of adding a sampling stage.
 This insight justifies the adoption of a two-stage sample-then-transmit pipeline in Section III.
-Note that compared to the Active Learning scheme, our proposed EGS improves the PSNR and SSIM by 6.46\% and 2.33\%, respectively.
-This finding highlights the benefit of joint considerations of GS-channel features and adopting cross-layer optimization.
+Note that compared to the Active Learning scheme, our proposed scheme improves the PSNR and SSIM by 6.46\% and 2.33\%, respectively.
+This finding highlights the benefit of adopting cross-layer optimization.